Reading time

 It helps build brand awareness and earn customer trust — long before the first purchase.

-We focus on social media, German Facebook groups, and review-based content — the places where people actively seek information about barefoot shoes and share their personal experiences.
+We focus on social media, German Facebook groups, and content based on customer reviews — places where people look for information about barefoot shoes and share their experiences.

-We want to be present where our customers are looking for solutions to their needs.
+We want to be present where our customers are actively searching for answers and advice.

 Through partnerships with community channel admins, we’re able to communicate with the audience quickly, naturally, and authentically — whether we’re introducing new products, promoting special offers, or educating people about the benefits of barefoot footwear.